PROFESSIONAL DEVELOPMENT 2 - 2021/2

 Prior to registering online, you must read this general information and all relevant additional programme specific information.
 By completing online registration, you acknowledge that you have read such content, and accept all such changes.

 This module focuses on the appraisal and development of students' graduate showcase proposal.
 Building on the Level 5 module Professional Development Planning, students will construct a considered and innovative proposal and plan evidencing a creative concept for their Showcase presentation underpinned by industry research and innovation.
-It will also evidence a clear schedule of activity and resources required to realise the plan.

 Guildford School of Acting